Henne/BrightEyes/src/gen_dos/README.md

 # DSA1/RAK1 Character generator (historical DOS Versions)

-This directory contains only pure DOS Versions of GEN.EXE.
+This directory contains only pure DOS Versions of GEN.EXE for historical reasons.

+The following rules apply:
+* here is binary-aequivalence very important
+* portability is not relevant
+* fixing issues is **forbidden**
+* #define(__BORLANDC__) is always true

 ## GEN.EXE Versions
 All versions are build with the Borland C++ compiler using Memory Model: LARGE.